Farbfetzen/fractalplotr/readme.md

-# Fractals
+# fractalplotr

-Fractals are fascinating.
-With this project I can create different kinds of fractals with various color schemes.
-It is also possible to control the image dimensions, the boundaries of the sets, and the zoom levels.
+The goal of this package is to provide the means to create and plot various different fractals.
+This is my first R package so expect some roughness around the edges.

-implemented:
+What's already somewhat implemented:
 - Julia sets
 - Mandelbrot set

-planned:
 - dragon curve